OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 All NextThought courses have an organizational layout that includes units, lessons, and sections.

-Let’s start by reviewing the course organization within the Lessons View, the view that holds all of the content for the course.

 .. image:: images/authoringorganization.png

 -  **Unit:** A “unit” simply acts as a header for several lessons.
 Each unit